-- Colleges need to communicate their internal competition plan to the VPR Office by September 11, 2020 to be eligible to participate in the Research Incentive Seed Grant Program.
+- Colleges will finalize their internal compeittion with the VPR Office by September 30, 2021 to be eligible to participate in the Research Incentive Seed Grant Program.
 A college may begin to collect seed proposals once the internal process is communicated to and approved by the VPR Office.

 Following the internal review process, colleges will need to submit a recommendation of research projects to be funded to firstname.lastname@example.org.
-The college will be required to use the Project Summary Sheet provided to the Associate Deans for Research.
-Project recommendations for seed grant funding must be submitted no later than January 15th, 2021
+Colleges will be provided instructions on submitting reccomendations.
+Project recommendations for seed grant funding must be submitted no later than February 7th, 2022.

 Investigators Approved to Receive Seed Grants

-- A Final Report will be due to the VPR Office and the awardees’ colleges within 3 months of the project end-date (May 28, 2022).
-Investigators will submit their Final Report to their Associate Dean for Research who must approve the report at the college level to ensure that the college’s goals and requirements have been met.
-Approved reports should then be sent to the VPR Office via Infoready for final approval by the VPR -
+- A Final Report will be due to the VPR Office and the awardees’ colleges within 90 days of the project end-date.
+Investigators will submit their Final Report to their Associate Dean for Research (via InfoReady) who must approve the report at the college level to ensure that the college’s goals and requirements have been met.
+Approved reports will then be reviewed by the VPR Office.

 - Final reports must include proof of proposal submission to an extramural funding agency.
 If the investigator has not submitted to an extramural funding agency at the close of the seed grant, their final report will not be approved by the VPR Office.